awsdocs/amazon-transcribe-developer-guide/doc_source/API_LanguageIdSettings.md

 ## Contents<a name="API_LanguageIdSettings_Contents"></a>

  ** LanguageModelName **   <a name="transcribe-Type-LanguageIdSettings-LanguageModelName"></a>
 The name of the language model you want to use when transcribing your audio\.
-The model you specify must have the same language code as the transcription job; if the languages don't match, the language model won't be applied\.
+The model you specify must have the same language codes as the transcription job; if the languages don't match, the language model isn't be applied\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 200\.
 Pattern: `^[0-9a-zA-Z._-]+`
 Required: No

  ** VocabularyFilterName **   <a name="transcribe-Type-LanguageIdSettings-VocabularyFilterName"></a>
 The name of the vocabulary filter you want to use when transcribing your audio\.
-The filter you specify must have the same language code as the transcription job; if the languages don't match, the vocabulary filter won't be applied\.
+The filter you specify must have the same language codes as the transcription job; if the languages don't match, the vocabulary filter isn't be applied\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 200\.
 Pattern: `^[0-9a-zA-Z._-]+`
 Required: No

  ** VocabularyName **   <a name="transcribe-Type-LanguageIdSettings-VocabularyName"></a>
 The name of the vocabulary you want to use when processing your transcription job\.
-The vocabulary you specify must have the same language code as the transcription job; if the languages don't match, the vocabulary won't be applied\.
+The vocabulary you specify must have the same language codes as the transcription job; if the languages don't match, the vocabulary isn't applied\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 200\.
 Pattern: `^[0-9a-zA-Z._-]+`